-- (1) Copies of public records shall be provided to the Public by the Director, Corporate & Information Governance/Authority Clerk (the "Clerk") upon payment of the following fees, unless statutory fees apply: - (a) Documents \$.20 per page - (b) Large Format Copies \$3.00 per sheet - (c) CD/DVD \$1.00; and - (d) Certification \$1.00 per document - (2) When a member of the public requests that the records be mailed, said requester will incur the direct cost of shipping the records as charged by the United States Postal Service or requested shipping service. - (3) When existing records are requested in electronic format, charges shall be assessed in accordance with the CPRA. - (4) When copies of records must be sent to an outside copy service for reproduction, the requester will incur the direct cost of duplication as assessed to the Authority by the copy service.

-(5) Upon written request by any person, one copy of the Board or Committee agenda, minutes, or all of the documents constituting the agenda packet of the Authority shall be furnished upon payment of the following fees, plus any applicable shipping costs:
+- (1) Copies of public records shall be provided to the public by the Authority upon payment of the following fees, unless statutory fees apply: - (a) Documents \$.20 per page - (b) Large Format Copies \$3.00 per sheet - (c) CD/DVD \$1.00; and - (d) Certification \$1.00 per document. - (2) When a member of the public requests that the records be mailed, said requester will incur the direct cost of shipping the records as charged by the United States Postal Service or requested shipping service. - (3) When existing records are requested in electronic format, charges shall be assessed in accordance with the CPRA. - (4) When the Authority determines that copies of records must be sent to an outside copy service for reproduction, the requester will incur the direct cost of duplication as assessed to the Authority by the copy service. - (5) Upon written request by any person, one copy of the Board or Committee agenda, minutes, or all of the documents constituting the agenda packet of the Authority shall be furnished upon payment of the following fees, plus any applicable shipping costs: